-NYFVI is pleased to share this annual Request for Proposals (RFP) for our 2020 competitive grant program.
-We are seeking proposals that have clear relevance to New York’s agriculture community, demonstrated producer support, and the ability to deliver farm-level economic impact over time.
+Our program seek proposals that have clear relevance to New York’s agriculture community, demonstrated producer support, and the ability to deliver farm-level economic impact over time.
 We believe that agriculture is constantly changing and that it is critical that farmers have sound science to help them evolve their practices.

 We are asking applicants to carefully review our mission statement and portfolio priorities and show us how your proposed work will create and share knowledge that will ultimately result in measurable farm-level impact.
 We want you to help farmers know what works to solve their most pressing challenges or leverage their biggest opportunities.

-In both areas, we are particularly interested in seeing more proposals that accelerate practice changes.
+We are particularly interested in proposals that accelerate practice adoption.

 Ideas include, but are not limited to:

-Determining or demonstrating the usefulness and cost effectiveness of new technology and tools.
+- Demonstrating the value of new technology and tools.
 We call this the “Consumer Reports” approach.
-How can your work help farmers understand which new tools or practices are most valuable, and in which situations?
+How will your work help farmers understand which new tools or practices are most valuable, and in which situations?

 - Increasing the use of data-based decision-making on farms.

-Projects that increase understanding of soil health practices or help farmers see the economic value of those practices to their business.
+- Projects that help farmers see the economic value of practices to their business.